safe-global/safe-smart-account/README.md

 `v`, `r` and `s` are the signature parameters for the signed confirmation messages.
 Position `0` in `v` represents `0x1`'s signature part and corresponds to position `0` in `r` and `s`.

 ### Modules
 Modules allow to execute transactions from the Safe without the requirement of multiple signatures.
-For this Modules that have been added to a Safe can use the `executeModule` function.
+For this Modules that have been added to a Safe can use the `execTransactionFromModule` function.
 Modules define their own requirements for execution.
 Modules need to implement their own replay protection.

 #### DailyLimitModule.sol
 The Daily Limit Modules allows an owner to withdraw specified amounts of specified ERC20 tokens on a daily basis without confirmation by other owners.
 The daily limit is reset at midnight UTC.
 Ether is represented with the token address 0.
 Daily limits can be set via Safe transactions.